 The wealthiest countries are not essentially the most obese; according to a recent survey the top 10 obese countries included many smaller countries.
 Countries like Naura, Marshall Islands, Kuwait,Palau, etc made it to top 10 and the US ranked 12th in the list with the UK at 27th rank.
 This indicated no direct relation between economy and obesity.
 As far as treatment options go, these surgeries are one of the most expensive medical procedures, which is why many continue living with their obesity and gradually progress to their death.
 Medical tourism can offer affordable obesity surgeries that can benefit people greatly.

 Bariatric Surgery for obesity

 Since 1950s Bariatric Surgeries have been used to aid people in a quicker and easier method to weight loss.
 Such surgeries may cost anywhere between $20,000-30,000 in the US and even require a long wait before the procedure.
-Medical tourism offers top-quality medical experience by specialized hospitals at a more affordable rate.
+Medical tourism offers top-quality medical experience by specialized hospitals at a more affordable rate, helped by medical tourism facilitator companies worldwide.
 The various bariatric surgeries provided by various medical tourism destinations are gastric bypass surgery, mini gastric bypass surgery, gastric sleeve surgery, gastric banding surgery, gastric sleeve plication, duodenal switch etc.